Overview of the funeral process

 Are there any other ways to minimize funeral costs while memorializing the life of a loved one?

 To make a cremation diamond, we will need 100 grams of ashes or 2 grams of hair.
 If you would like to submit a combination of the two, you can send us 50 grams of ashes and 1 gram of hair.
 These are subjected to high pressure and high temperature (HPHT), just like natural diamonds.
-This process takes about five to nine months, unlike natural diamonds which take billions of years to be formed.
+This process takes about seven to eleven months, unlike natural diamonds which take billions of years to be formed.

 Unlike other cremation diamonds, the cost of EverDear & Co.’s diamonds from cremation ashes starts at only $495.
 If you want your cremation diamonds to undergo an intense purification process with a higher carat weight, it can reach an amount of more than $5,000 only.
 This is cheaper than other companies who produce cremation diamonds at a price of more than $10,000.